paddyodab/gsd-claude-teams/README.md

 node scripts/install.js
 ```

 That's it.
-The install script detects the vanilla directory, backs it up, and re-creates the symlink.
+The install script detects the vanilla directory, backs it up, copies it as a base, and re-overlays the adapted patches.
 Your state files and team commands are restored.

 **To avoid surprises:** Don't run `/gsd:update` or `npx get-shit-done-cc@latest` without re-running the install script afterward.
 If you want to update vanilla GSD *and* keep the team layer, use the maintainer workflow below instead.